curl/everything-curl/libcurl/caches.md

 connection, do a TLS handshake and more.

 Connections are only reused if the name is identical.
-Even if two different host names resolve to the same IP addresses, they will still always use two separate connections with libcurl.
+Even if two different host names resolve to the same IP addresses, they still always use two separate connections with libcurl.

-Since the connection reuse is based on the host name and the DNS resolve phase is entirely skipped when a connection is reused for a transfer, libcurl will not know the current state of the host name in DNS as it can in fact change IP over time while the connection might survive and continue to get reused over the original IP address.
+Since the connection reuse is based on the host name and the DNS resolve phase is entirely skipped when a connection is reused for a transfer, libcurl does not know the current state of the host name in DNS as it can in fact change IP over time while the connection might survive and continue to get reused over the original IP address.